-We are independent of the Group in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements of the Accountancy Profession (Code of Ethics for Warrant Holders) Directive issued in terms of the Accountancy Profession Act (Cap.
+We are independent of the Group and the Parent Company in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements of the Accountancy Profession (Code of Ethics for Warrant Holders) Directive issued in terms of the Accountancy Profession Act (Cap.
 281) that are relevant to our audit of the financial statements in Malta.
-We have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
+We have fulfilled our other ethical responsibilities in accordance with these Codes.

-To the best of our knowledge and belief, we declare that non-audit services that we have provided to the Group and its subsidiary are in accordance with the applicable law and regulations in Malta and that we have not provided non-audit services that are prohibited under Article 5(1) of Regulation (EU) No 537/2014.
-The non-audit services that we have provided to the Group and its subsidiary, during the period from 1 October 2016 to 30 September 2017, are disclosed in Note 18 to the financial statements.
+To the best of our knowledge and belief, we declare that non-audit services that we have provided to the Parent Company and its subsidiary are in accordance with the applicable law and regulations in Malta and that we have not provided non-audit services that are prohibited under Article 18A of the Accountancy Profession Act (Cap.
+281).
+The non-audit services that we have provided to the Parent Company and its subsidiary, during the period from 1 October 2017 to 30 September 2018, are disclosed in Note 18 to the financial statements.